 The Grand affords luxurious uptown living.
 Fully updated, move-in ready unit on a quiet street in vibrant Uptown area!
 Fresh paint in entire unit, carpeting and polished wood floors, lots of natural light.
 Includes concierge service, private elevator, fitness center-spa, and walking distance to West Village, Katy Trail, Park, fine dining, movie theater.
 Large walk-in closets, and spacious dual master bedrooms with jacuzzi, baths, and multi-zoned HVAC.
 Gourmet kitchen has granite, dual ovens, cooktop, wine cooler, all top-brand SS appliances, European cabinetry, kitchen desk and so much more!
 Secluded formal dining room with a chandelier.
 Two gated parking spaces.
 The common area has a dog run and garden.

-DFWCityhomes is an established Flat Fee MLS listing Service and Full Service real estate company that represents buyers and sellers at a fraction of the cost.
-Our clients receive a full service experience with agent representation at all service levels and our simplified process is hassle-free, proven, and effective.
+DFWCityhomes is an established and very experienced Flat Fee MLS listing Service real estate company that represents buyers and sellers around 3303 Blackburn Street Unit#306 Dallas Texas 75204, in Texas.
+Our clients receive a full service experience with Realtor® representation at a fraction of the cost.
+Our simplified process is hassle free, proven, and effective.

 Interested in learning more?
 Click MLS Listing Services or Buyer Rebate Services to see how we may help you.
-Get in touch with us at Contact Us or Call (214)-207-0210 and we will explain to you how our services can save you time and money.
+Contact Us or Call (214)-207-0210 and we will explain to you how our Realtors® can save you time and money.

 The Texas city known as Big D has more than enough room for those planning to move to Dallas, Texas.
 Business opportunities, Quality, Affordable Housing, Higher Education, Arts and entertainment, Friendly neighbors.
 More than 500 people move to the greater Dallas area each day from every part of the nation and the world for reasons as varied as they are.
 But the fact is that Dallas is big enough for all of them.
 Whatever the reason for considering Dallas, resources are available to help you understand why 6 million people now call Dallas home.
 Hurry up though.
 Someone else just arrived while you were reading this.
 Located in North Texas, Dallas is the main core of the largest inland metropolitan area in the United States that lacks any navigable link to the sea.
 Dallas and nearby Fort Worth were developed due to the construction of major railroad lines through the area allowing access to cotton, cattle, and later oil in North and East Texas.